-Further setup information:
+Further information on setup:

-The adaptation of parameters and the effects on the control loop behavior are described in the online help.
+The adaptation of parameters and the effects on the control loop behavior are described in the online help of the setup software.

 The setup of the expansion card (if present) is described in the corresponding manual on the CD-ROM.